 The fine mesh on strainers makes them a suitable kitchen tool to separate liquid from fine food particles.
 Strainers are commonly used to:

-Draining Small Ingredients: Strainers are excellent for draining small ingredients like rice, quinoa, or orzo.
+Draining Small Ingredients: Strainers are excellent for draining small ingredients like rinsing rice, quinoa, couscous, or orzo.
 The fine mesh prevents these tiny items from slipping through, ensuring only the liquid drains away.

-Removing Seeds and Pulp: When you want to extract seeds and pulp from freshly squeezed juices, such as orange or lemon juice, a strainer is your best friend.
+Removing Seeds and Pulp: A strainer is your best friend when you want to extract seeds and pulp from freshly squeezed juices, such as orange or lemon juice.
 It ensures a smooth, seed-free liquid.

 Straining Sauces and Soups: Strainers are ideal for removing lumps, solid bits, or impurities from sauces, soups, and broths.
 Pass the liquid through the strainer to achieve a silky-smooth texture.

 Sifting Dry Ingredients: When baking, you can use a strainer to sift dry ingredients such as flour, cocoa powder, or powdered sugar.
-This process not only removes lumps but also aerates the ingredients, resulting in a lighter, fluffier texture in your baked goods.
+This process removes lumps and aerates the ingredients, resulting in a lighter, fluffier texture in your baked goods.

 Blanching and Cooling: After blanching vegetables or cooking them in hot water, a strainer can be used to quickly cool them down by immersing them in cold water.
-This action halts the cooking process and aids in retaining the vibrant color and crisp texture of the ingredients.
+This action halts the cooking process and helps retain the vibrant color and crisp texture of the ingredients.

 Rinsing and Washing: Strainers are handy for washing and rinsing produce, such as berries, leafy greens, or small fruits.
 Colanders permit excess water to drain away while ensuring your ingredients are clean and ready for use.